raygj/vault-content/use-cases/encryption-transit/Vault Transit Backend Demo Walkthrough.md

 `go get -u github.com/hashicorp/vault/api`

-Go and Ruby are the HashiCorp supported client libraries for Vault, however, [libraries are available](https://www.vaultproject.io/api/libraries.html) for _most_ (if not all) popular languages.
+*NOTE* Go and Ruby are the HashiCorp supported client libraries for Vault, however, [libraries are available](https://www.vaultproject.io/api/libraries.html) for _most_ (if not all) popular languages.

 # Demo Time